w3f/polkadot-wiki/docs/glossary.md

 The process of stakeholders determining whether or not a referendum should pass.
 Votes are weighted both by the number of DOT that the stakeholder account controls and the amount of time they are willing to lock their DOT.

+## Waiting Nomination

+The nominator has nominated this validator, but the validator was not elected into the active validator set this era and thus cannot produce blocks for the canonical chain.
+If the validator does get into the active set in a future era, this may turn into an active or inactive nomination.

 ## Wallet